Nick Graham (musician)

 Nick Graham is a British vocalist, songwriter, flautist, pianist and bassist.
 He was one of the original members of the English progressive rock band Atomic Rooster from 1969 to 1970.
-He is sometimes mistakenly identified as a member of the End and Tucky Buzzard, but that was a different musician with a similar name.

 Career

 Graham founded Atomic Rooster with Vincent Crane and Carl Palmer in 1969, and appeared on the band's first album.
-He then joined Skin Alley, with whom he performed on three albums before leaving in 1974.
+He then joined Skin Alley, with whom he performed on three albums before the band broke up in 1974.
 Afterward, he toured with Edwin Starr.

 In 1977, Graham formed Alibi, as a songwriting project with drummer Tony Knight, who was later replaced by Charlie Morgan.
-The group recorded an album produced by Muff Winwood and Rhett Davies, which was never released.
-It was re-recorded with Chris Rea as producer in 1980, and the song "Friends" became a radio hit.
+The group recorded an album produced by Muff Winwood and Rhett Davies at Island’s Basing Street Studio, which was never released.
+Much of it was re-recorded with Chris Rea as producer in 1980 and this became the album “Friends” released on the Magnet label.
+The title song "Friends" became a radio hit.

 In 1985, Graham performed as part of the Explorers with former Roxy Music members Phil Manzanera and Andy Mackay.
-He subsequently began songwriting for other artists, including the Cheap Trick hit single "The Flame", which he co-wrote with Bob Mitchell in 1988, as well as "Remember My Name" for House of Lords, which reached No. 72 on the Hot 100 in 1990.
+He subsequently began songwriting for other artists, including the Cheap Trick No.1 US and International hit single "The Flame", which he co-wrote with Bob Mitchell in 1988, as well as "Remember My Name" for House of Lords, which reached No. 72 on the Hot 100 in 1990.
+Other notable writing credits include “I'll Cry for You” for Europe (co-written with Joey Tempest), and songs on Toyah’s 1987 Album Desire.

-He has since performed with David Jackson, Jess Roden, the Reduced Shakespeare Company and the Jim Capaldi Band.
+He has since performed with David Jackson, Jess Roden, the Reduced Shakespeare Company and the Jim Capaldi and The Outside.